 A stockholder giving a proxy may revoke it at any time before it is exercised by filing with the Secretary of the Company a written notice of revocation or a duly executed proxy bearing a later date.
 The powers of the proxy holders will be suspended if the person executing the proxy is present at the Annual Meeting electronically and elects to vote in person.
-Subject to such revocation or suspension, all shares represented by each properly executed proxy received by the Company will be voted in accordance with the instructions indicated thereon, and if instructions are not indicated, will be voted in favor of (i) the election of the nominees for director named in, or otherwise nominated as set forth in this Proxy Statement, (ii) the proposal to ratify the selection of the independent registered public accounting firm, (iii) the proposal to approve the amendment and restatement of the ICU Medical, Inc. 2003 Stock Option Plan (the "2003 Stock Option Plan") and (iv) in the discretion of the proxy holders, on any other business that comes before the meeting.
+Subject to such revocation or suspension, all shares represented by each properly executed proxy received by the Company will be voted in accordance with the instructions indicated thereon, and if instructions are not indicated, will be voted in favor of (i) the election of the nominees for director named in, or otherwise nominated as set forth in this Proxy Statement, (ii) the ratification of the selection of the independent registered public accounting firm, (iii) approval, on an advisory basis, of our executive compensation, (iv) holding an advisory vote on our executive compensation every three years, (v) approval of the ICU Medical, Inc. 2011 Stock Incentive Plan (the "2011 Stock Incentive Plan") and (vi) in the discretion of the proxy holders, on any other business that comes before the meeting.